undergrad-partner-school

 Student Services

-There are 24-hour emergency phone and alarm devices.
-The late-night transport/escort service is available.
+There are emergency phone and alarm devices available around the clock.
+The transport/escort service operates during late hours.

-In addition, other services like Veteran's Affairs are available to the students of St. Clair County Community College.
+In addition, other services like Veteran's Affairs are available to the students of St Clair County Community College.

-All in all, campus life at St. Clair County Community College is rich and vibrant and provides everything most students need.
+All in all, campus life at St Clair County Community College is rich and vibrant and provides everything most students need.

 Career Services

-Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at St. Clair County Community College.
+Having career services at a college or university can mean a great deal for your career planning, so find out what you can expect at St Clair County Community College.

 Career Counselling

-At St. Clair County Community College, there is both group career counseling for all students and individual career counseling for all students.
+At St Clair County Community College, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
 The school has campus employer recruitment for all the students.
 Individual job placement is available to all students at this school.

 FAQ

-St. Clair County Community College is located in Port Huron, MI.
+St Clair County Community College is located in Port Huron, MI.

-St. Clair County Community College offers need-based college-administered scholarship and grant aid to international students.
+St Clair County Community College offers need-based college-administered scholarship and grant aid to international students.

 This school uses standardized test scores for admission.